dotansimha/graphql-code-generator/.changeset/tender-coats-tickle.md

 ---
-'@graphql-codegen/operation-documents': major
+'@graphql-codegen/operations-document': major
 ---

-feat: new operation-documents plugin to generate operation documents from schema
+feat: new operations-document plugin to generate operation documents from schema